 Combining expressions Constraints can include combinations of expressions by using the keywords and, or, and not.
 For example, the following shows a constraint to obtain printers that produce output at a rate greater than 5 pages per minute and that support an A4 page type: $(page_per_min > 5)$ and $(page_type == 'A4')$ The following constraint is to obtain printers that do not produce output at a rate less than 5 pages per minute: not (page_per_min < 5) You can use parentheses to group expressions for clarity or to override the precedence relations of the constraint language.
 Testing for a property's existence A constraint can test any service type property for its existence, even if the IDL data type used to define it is not a simple data type or sequence of a simple data type.
 Use the exist keyword to test whether a property exists for given offer: exist page_per_min Because properties with a mandatory mode must exist, it does not make sense to test for their existence.
-However, searching for the existence of returned.

-Using arithmetic expressions

-Constraints can include arithmetic expressions by using the standard operators /+-.
-However, you can only use these operators between numbers and not between property names.
-For example:
+However, searching for the existence of optional properties can provide a powerful means of limiting the offers returned.
+Using arithmetic expressions Constraints can include arithmetic expressions by using the standard operators /+ However, you can only use these operators between numbers and not between property names.
+For example: page_per_min > 2 5